 VonLehman is a champion of women and minority business owners.
-Our CPAs and business advisors can counsel clients about opportunities that may be available for small and minority and/or women owned businesses through organizations such as the Women’s Business Enterprise National Council (WBENC) and other organizations.
+Our CPAs and business advisors can counsel clients about opportunities that may be available for small and minority and/or women owned businesses through various organizations.
 Benefits may include:

 - Access to supplier diversity and procurement executives at hundreds of major U.S. corporations and federal, state and local government entities